MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 3. For each intercompany general ledger account that was not mapped automatically, fill in the **Map-to G/L Acc.
 No.** field.

 ## To set up default intercompany partner general ledger accounts
 When you create an intercompany sales or purchase line to send as an outgoing transaction, you enter an account from the intercompany chart of accounts as a default for which account in your partner's company the amount is posted to.
-On the **Chart of Accounts** page, for accounts that you regularly use on outgoing intercompany sales or purchase lines, you can +.
+On the **Chart of Accounts** page, for accounts that you regularly use on outgoing intercompany sales or purchase lines, you can specify a default intercompany partner general ledger account.
 For example, for your receivables accounts, you can enter the corresponding payables accounts from the intercompany chart of accounts.

 Then, when you enter a general ledger account in the **Bal.
 Account No.** field on an intercompany line with **Intercompany Partner** in the **Account Type** field, the **IC Partner G/L Account** field is automatically filled in.